lmuntaner/tech-introduction-product-people/docs/development/environments.md

 This environment should be as similar to the end users as possible.

-Maybe using a copy of the production data base and the same machines and servers the end users have.
+Using a copy of the production data base and the same machines and servers the end users have.

 The target of this environment is not to test functionality.
 Rather to check that the new version works without errors in the same environment used for end users.